humdrum-tools/humdrum-documentation/guide/ch33/index.md

 Since translators have plenty of other issues to consider when translating a vocal text, we might focus our comparisons solely on a small collection of especially important notes.
-We might for example use a longer value for **timebase**.
+We might for example use a longer value for <span class="tool">timebase</span>.
 Alternatively, we might use the Humdrum **accent** command (described in [Chapter 25](/guide/ch25)) to identify notes have a particularly high noticeability.